Registration and enrolment

 Disclosure Barring Service (DBS) and counter fraud checks

 For some programmes, your joining instruction may tell you that you need to complete a DBS and counter fraud check.
-Make sure to check the DBS identification documents checklist attached to your joining instructions.
+Make sure to check the DBS identification documents checklist in your registration portal.

-If you have a disability, difficulty or additional need and you would like to discuss alternative options or support available for registration, please contact our Student Wellbeing team.
+If you have a disability, difficulty or any additional needs and you would like to discuss alternative options or support available for completing registration, please contact our Student Wellbeing team.

 How to complete registration?